 1. Get them involved:

 Christmas can be a busy time in the kitchen, so make use of your in-house sous chefs.
 The key is preparation, make sure you have everything ready to just mix/cook.
-Toddlers can use their doddl knife for cutting up ingredients.
-And even the littlest hands can get involved in decorating cupcakes or desserts.
-Being involved in the process is not only a great opportunity to spend time together with a fun activity, a chance to learn important life skills but also means they’re more invested in the result – eager to show off their handiwork and more likely to tuck into the results.
+Toddlers can use their doddl children's knife for cutting up ingredients.
+And even the littlest hands can help with decorating cupcakes or desserts.
+Involving them in the process is a great opportunity to spend time together with a fun activity.
+It's also a chance to learn important life skills as well as meaning they’re more invested in the result.
+They might be eager to show off their handiwork and more likely to munch the results!